TNL-Project/TNL/Documentation/UsersGuide/Segments/ug_Segments.md

 For example, the \ref TNL::Algorithms::Segments::ChunkedEllpack format includes many such elements.
 However, this overhead is mainly a result of the very small example presented here;
-on large data, the overhead is usualy not so significant.
+on large data, the overhead is usually not so significant.

 Let us remind the reader that segments represent a sparse format rather than a data structure, as they do not store any data themselves.